internet4refugees/beherbergung/README.md

 There is no need to use this component for NGOs happy with their existing solution.
 Instead they can use the [import function or an API adapter](#import-of-existing-datasets).

-A optional new form was requested by:
+An optional new form was requested by:

 - [ ] zentralwerk & goethe institut
 - [ ] lifeline